aliiakbarkhan/broken-hero-game/README.md

 ## Overview 🌟
 **Broken Hero** is a fast-paced, first-person shooter built using the **Godot Engine**.
 You take on the role of a hero fighting for survival in hostile environments.
 Armed with an array of powerful weapons, your objective is to eliminate enemies, complete missions, and stay alive in intense firefights.
 The game focuses on dynamic combat, tactical shooting, and immersive 3D environments.

+⚠️ **Note**: This game is currently **under development** and not yet complete.
+Expect frequent updates and new features in upcoming versions.

 ## Features 🔥
 - **Realistic FPS Combat**: Experience smooth, high-speed FPS mechanics with realistic weapon handling.
 - **Diverse Arsenal**: Choose from a variety of weapons, each with unique attributes and firepower.